Qatar–United States relations: History

 On 30 January 2018 an inaugural United States-Qatar Strategic Dialogue meeting was held, co-chaired by U.S. Secretary of State Rex Tillerson, U.S. Secretary of Defense Jim Mattis, Qatari Deputy Prime Minister and Minister of State for Defense Khalid al-Attiyah and Qatari Deputy Prime Minister and Foreign Minister Mohammed bin Abdulrahman Al Thani.
-The meeting expressed the need for an immediate resolution of the crisis which respects Qatar’s sovereignty.
-In a Joint Declaration on Security Cooperation the U.S. expressed its readiness to deter and confront any external threat to Qatar’s territorial integrity.
+The meeting expressed the need for an immediate resolution of the crisis which respects Qatar's sovereignty.
+In a Joint Declaration on Security Cooperation the U.S. expressed its readiness to deter and confront any external threat to Qatar's territorial integrity.
 Qatar offered to help fund the expansion of facilities at U.S. bases in Qatar.

 Educational ties

-Hundreds of Qatari students study in the United States.
+Over 1,000 Qatari students study in the United States.
 Six U.S. universities have branch campuses in Qatar's Education City complex.
 There are Virginia Commonwealth University School of the Arts in Qatar (VCUQ), Weill Cornell Medical College in Qatar (WCMC-Q), Texas A&M University at Qatar (TAMUQ), Carnegie Mellon University in Qatar (CMU-Q), Georgetown University School of Foreign Service in Qatar (SFS-Qatar), and Northwestern University in 2008.

+The relationship between Qatar and the American Academy began in the 1970s and 1980s.
+In the twenty-first century, Qatar has become the largest foreign donor.
+Between 2001 and 2021, Qatar donated $4.7 billion to a variety of academic institutions across the United States.